 Look for Best Principles, Not Best Practices

 (Editor’s Note: This post originally appeared on the Union for Reform Judaism’s blog, Inside Leadership.)
 Everyone wants an easy answer: “Tell us what to do, and we’ll do it!” synagogue leaders often plead – but given congregations’ varied histories, cultures, demographics, physical spaces, and resources, no single solution will work for every community.
 Even if it did, given the complex challenges presented by a fast-moving and rapidly changing world, a simple plug-in solution is unlikely to work for long.
-Instead of trying to replicate best practices that seemed to work for another community, congregations should seek “best principles” to guide […]
+Instead of trying to replicate best practices that seemed to work for another community, congregations should seek “best principles” to guide them in the work specific to their community’s needs.
+This shift from seeking practices to seeking principles is one of eight principles that drive strong […]